emPeeGee/yakka/docs/features.md

 ## Learn

+API integration, to be added ...
+Lesson will be stored on server, stats as well

 After the lesson is done, stats are calculated and displayed and persisted in header.
 Life regeneration mechanism once in X seconds which works in the background by storing last regeneration time.